 An archivist is responsible for cataloguing and preserving valuable collections of historical information.
 In particular, part of your job would include ensuring that copies of archival records and publications are stored properly documented and stored.

-As the job scope in involves dealing with records, you would rarely have to speak or interact with other people.
-If you intend to be an archivist, you could apply for this position in National Library Board.
+As the job scope involves dealing with records, you would rarely have to speak or interact with other people.
+If you intend to be an archivist, you could apply for this position in the National Library Board.

 Pre-requisites: Formal qualifications not strictly required.
 However, a few years of relevant experience in managing records or registry operations and some knowledge in IT and digital preservation are preferred.

 Salary: Expected average pay of around $$30,000 a year.

 9. Best Jobs for Introverts in Singapore: Commercial Diver